luigiaparicio/openshift-security-zones/README.md

 ## Include a label in the default namespace to permit IngressController traffic

-Add this label _network.openshift.io/policy-group: ingress_
+Because we are using HostNetwork for our new IngressController Add this label _network.openshift.io/policy-group: ingress_

     oc edit namespace default

     apiVersion: v1
     kind: Namespace
     metadata: